 Q: Are they good family dogs?

-Q: How big will my Pomsky get?
+Q: How big will they get?

 Q: Can they be AKC registered?

-Q: Can it be a guard dog?
+Q: Can Pomskies be guard dogs?

 Q: Do they get along with cats?